Categories: News

 Uber's leadership is 78% male and 22% female, according to a new diversity report released by the company today.

-The report — Uber's first-ever — comes about a month after Uber launched an internal investigation into sexism allegations, after female former engineer posted a viral account alleging systemic sexism and sexual harassment at the company.
+The report — Uber's first-ever — comes about a month after Uber launched an internal investigation into sexism allegations, after a female former engineer posted a viral account alleging systemic sexism and sexual harassment at the company.

 According to the report, tech leadership — those with director-level positions or higher — is 88.7% male and 11.3% female.